hckops/hckctl/README.md

 * constantly updated
   - see scheduled [action](https://github.com/hckops/megalopolis/blob/main/.github/workflows/docker-ci.yml)
 * all declared ports are exposed and forwarded by default
-* resources are automatically deleted once you close the boxes
+* resources are automatically deleted once you close a box
-* the *cloud* provider over ssh tunnel is not publicly available at this time
+* *the cloud provider is not publicly available at this time*

 ```bash
 # lists boxes